 Tell us about the gown and where/how you found it!

-What were some touches added to make it personal?
+What were some special touches added to make the wedding personal?

 Tell us how you met and became engaged.